 This unit would be mounted in a small plastic or preferably metal box, with a 9V battery, level control, a male XLR connector (same as on a mic) and a switch.
-Current drain is low, since the circuit only uses one dual opamp.
-There is no need for a high quality device, and an LM358 is all that is needed.
-You can also use a 1458 (or 4558 which is somewhat better but still cheap).
-These will all work fine for this application, but the LM358 is low power, and guarantee that the circuit will still function if the battery starts to go flat.
+Current drain is low, since the circuit only uses one low power dual opamp.
+There is no requirement for a high quality device, and an LM358 is all that is needed.
+You can use other opamps if preferred, but make sure that they are designed to operate with supply voltages of ±2.5V to ±8V or so.
+The LM358 has the advantage of a wide supply range and very low cost, and guarantees that the circuit will still function as the battery discharges.

 Figure 1 - Mic Circuit Test Oscillator

 The first stage is the oscillator itself.
 This is a simple opamp based three stage phase shift oscillator - a circuit that was remarkably uncommon when this project was first published.
 At the time, I had never seen it used elsewhere.
 I designed it for another project a few years ago, and I could never understand (at the time) why it was not more common.
 Phase shift oscillators using valves and transistors have been used in their millions, but not so for opamps.
 Fast forward 16 years or so and the situation is very different.